Nelsallg/easylibs/packages/animation/README.md

-# AnimationHandler.js
+# Animation

 ## Introduction

-The `AnimationHandler.js` file contains a class that provides a set of functions for handling animations on HTML elements.
+The `Animation` is a class that provides a set of functions for handling animations on HTML elements.
 These functions include:

 - `animeIn()`: Performs an "in" animation on an element, making it visible.
 - `animeOut()`: Performs an "out" animation on an element, hiding or removing it.